Summary of how The Football Association Limited (“The FA”) uses your data

 - where you wish to involve a third party in a matter, investigation or charge, we may share your details with the PFA, LMA, other trade union representative, lawyer or relative; and

 - where you wish to be referred to Sporting Chance, we will share relevant information with them.
 This may include sensitive data, which we will share with your explicit consent.

-Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.
+Wherever we rely on your consent, you will always be able to withdraw that consent.

 How is data shared, where and when?